The Biggest L in Israel's History — Modern Paraphrase | nocap.bible

 "Man up, Philistines!
 Unless you want to become slaves to the Hebrews like they were slaves to you — fight!"

 Even Israel's enemies understood how serious the Ark was.
 The tragedy is that Israel understood it less than the Philistines did.
-The Philistines were terrified of God's power.
+The were terrified of God's power.
 Israel thought they could just borrow it. ⚡

 Thirty Thousand Fall 💀

-Everything God had warned about through Samuel came true in a single day.
+Everything God had warned about through came true in a single day.
 The Ark that represented God's presence with His people was in enemy hands.
 This wasn't just a military L — this was a spiritual catastrophe. 💔

 The News Reaches Eli 😞

-A man from the tribe of Benjamin sprinted from the battle line all the way back to Shiloh that same day — clothes ripped, dirt on his head.
+A man from the tribe of sprinted from the battle line all the way back to that same day — clothes ripped, dirt on his head.
 The ancient equivalent of someone showing up looking wrecked, and you know before they open their mouth that the news is bad.

-Eli — ninety-eight years old, nearly blind — was sitting by the road, watching.
+— ninety-eight years old, nearly blind — was sitting by the road, watching.
 Not watching the road, really.
 He couldn't see.
 But he was waiting, because his heart was trembling for the Ark of God.
 When the messenger reached the city, the whole town cried out.

 "What's that noise?"
 Eli asked.